|Bob Speer's CD Mastering Services

 Is it better to produce music that listeners will want to turn up, or produce music that listeners will want to turn down?

+Hopefully, one day we'll wake up from this nightmare.
 Then we can record, mix, and master music the way it was meant to be.

 It's high time we took advantage of what digital technology has given us.
 The ability to make recordings without noise or

 distortion, while at the same time preserving the natural dynamics of our music!